renemarc/home-assistant-doomsday-clock/README.md

     </figure>
 </div>

 The clock doesn't change often, at most once a year, and offers no API.
-Since we rely on web scraping of their web site the component has a goodwill throttle of 6 hours (21600 seconds), but it would be best to set the scan interval for the sensor to 1 day (86400 seconds) or more.
+Since we rely on web scraping of their web site the component has a goodwill throttle of 6 hours (21,600 seconds), but it would be best to set the scan interval for the sensor to 1 day (86,400 seconds) or more.

 <p align="right"><a href="#" title="Back to top">⬆️</a></p>

 ## Usage

-To enable the Doomsday Clock sensor in your installation:
+To enable the Doomsday Clock sensor in your installation (Home Assistant v0.88+):

-1. Copy the file [`doomsday_clock.py`](doomsday_clock.py) to your configuration's `/custom_components/sensor/` directory (create it if necessary).
+1. Copy the folder [`/doomsday_clock/`](./doomsday_clock) to your configuration's `/custom_components/` directory.
 2. Add the sensor to your `configuration.yaml` file ([see below](#configuration)).
 3. Restart Home Assistant.
 4. ~~Despair.~~ 😭